 Goose is becoming more and more popular for celebrations.
-Judy Goodman, an AGA owner, rears her award winning free range geese in Worcestershire.
-Orders can be collected or overnight delivery is available www.goodmansgeese.co.uk Here is Judy’s recipe for preparing and cooking your goose.
+Judy Goodman, an AGA owner, rears her award-winning free-range geese in Worcestershire.
+Orders can be collected or overnight delivery is available from www.goodmansgeese.co.uk.
+Here is Judy’s recipe for preparing and cooking your goose.

 5kg (11lb) goose

 2 cooking apples, peeled cored and cut into chunks

 A little flour

 1. A useful tip from Judy is to have two roasting tins, as it makes it easier when turning the goose.
 Line both tins with Bake-O-Glide and cut two pieces of foil, triangular shape, to cover both legs while the goose is cooking.

 2. Take the goose and untie the string around the parsons nose area and fill the cavity of the goose with chopped green tops of leeks and some cooking apples, add thyme or rosemary and seasoning.
 Place the goose in the tin on the grill rack, at its lowest position and rub the breast with butter, oil or goose fat plus salt and pepper.
 Prick the fat gland under the wing and around the back of the goose by the parsons nose.

 3. Melt some goose fat in a saucepan, cool and pour over the legs before you place the foil on top of them, or you can use butter or oil if you prefer.
 Lightly cover the breast with foil.